Ugrammer/UniversalMer-v2.0/README.md

   * xxxmerCanonicalHisto.txt is the report of histogram of xxx-mer with canonical form.
   * xxx_mersData.txt is the xxx-mers text file with ordinary form.
   * xxx_mersCanodata.txt is the xxx-mers text file with canonical form.
+  * allKsummarize.txt is the report of the number of distinct repeat and unique 1-mers to l-mers (the length of longest repeated substring).

 # Example
   * The running program pics place in the folder /Output/ <br>